-This course will provide small group instruction for students with documented learning disabilities to improve their skills in the following areas: using a math textbook, taking math notes and preparing for math tests.
-Students will work to develop strategies for coping with academic challenges in math.
+This course will provide small group instruction for students with documented learning disabilities to improve their skills in the following areas: reading accuracy, vocabulary, and comprehension.
+Students will work to develop strategies for coping with academic challenges.
 Special instructional techniques are used to help students with learning disabilities.
 Limitation on Enrollment: Requires instructor signature - student must be enrolled in a course in which the strategies can be applied.
+Eligible students may enroll a maximum of 4 times.